Lions in Blue and Silver

 Given that the last heavy fighting had tailed off almost fifteen years before he was even born, there were very few true 'veterans' to build a force from.
 Rather, the SA picked people who were young, with perfect records, and who demonstrated advanced skills.
 People who could be shaped into a first generation of special forces, and develop a living curriculum for further improvement.

-Ahern wondered, as he walked towards his barracks, why exactly Special Forces might be needed, and it dovetailed with his concerns about what other races might be out in the galaxy.
+Ahern wondered, as he walked toward his barracks, why exactly special forces might be needed, and it dovetailed with his concerns about what other races might be out in the galaxy.
 Humanity would be stupid to expect peaceful contact with something that might be entirely alien in both outlook and composition.
 Better to be safe than to be sorry, after all.

 He arrived at the narrow barracks assigned to Echo-Three, his squad, and entered without knocking.

-It worked…but left much to be desired in terms of creature comforts.
-The barracks was about thirty feet long and half that wide, a good fifth of it taken up by the restroom and shower area at the back.
+It worked… but left much to be desired in terms of creature comforts.
+The barracks was about nine meters long and half that wide, a good fifth of it taken up by the restroom and shower area at the back.
 Six heavy bunks, three to aside, took up the wall areas, along with heavy footlockers, while the middle was given over to a pair of tables, each with six seats.
 A simplified communications panel was installed next to the flat-panel TV flush with the wall.

 His squad was already here.

 Technical Sergeant Yonis Chu lay bonelessly on his bed, eyes closed lazily.
-The squad's communications specialist and tech, his features were a mix of his Ethopian mother and his Chinese father.
-Chu was related to the third most powerful Noble House in the Alliance, the House of Chu, but his was such a cadet branch that, combined with his mixed heritage, that he hardly considered himself noble.
-Technically, he was a Shang – the Chinese version of a marquis – but only Rachel called him Shang Chu, and then only to needle him.
-His dark hair was cut close and his narrow frame looked utterly relaxed even dressed in full BDU's.
+The squad's communications specialist and tech, his features were a mix of his Ethiopian mother and his Chinese father.
+Chu was related to the third most powerful noble house in the Alliance, the House of Chu, but his was such a cadet branch that, combined with his mixed heritage, he hardly considered himself noble.
+Technically, he was a Shang – the Chinese version of a Marquis – but only Rachel called him Shang Chu, and then only to needle him.
+His dark hair was cut close and his narrow frame looked utterly relaxed even dressed in full BDUs.

 Snorting to himself, Ahern glanced further back.
 As usual, the other lazy ass, Chief Michael Saracino, was out like a light.
-Lanky and awkward, Saracino was hardly what one expected when they thought of Marines.
-His conditioning was weak, his hand to hand ability nil, and his discipline problems legendary.
+Lanky and awkward, Saracino was hardly what one expected when they thought of a Marine.
+His conditioning was weak, his hand-to-hand ability nil, and his discipline problems legendary.

-He was also, even at only 20, the deadliest sniper in the entire Systems Alliance, famous for making a killshot to a terrorist from a staggering 1.9 kilometers.
+He was also, even at only twenty, the deadliest sniper in the entire Systems Alliance, famous for making a killshot to a terrorist from a staggering one point nine kilometers.
 While fragmentary pre-Iron records existed showing a longer shot had been made in those days, Saracino had taken his shot while under heavy fire, from a moving vehicle, and in heavy rain.
 His promotions had been one of rewards for his skill, not due to his leadership ability or military bearing.